 The director’s guide to shareholder activism

-The role of the board in an activist environment is an important one.
-Directors can help ensure the company anticipates which activists might target the company, and which issues they might raise.
+The board plays a critical role in navigating an increasingly active shareholder environment.
+Directors can help position the company to anticipate which activists might target the company, and which issues they might raise.
 By being familiar with activism trends, they can encourage management to proactively address common issues that are attracting attention.
-In many cases, these issues deserve careful attention and should be reflected in company strategy.
+In many cases, these issues deserve careful consideration and should be reflected in company strategy.

 The board also plays a key role in shareholder engagement, and in responding to activist requests and demands.
 What do boards of directors need to know to navigate this environment?
 What can they learn from shareholders, and how can they leverage the benefits and insights activists can provide?